Interproximal reduction - (Teeth stripping, shaving.)

 "Stripping" refers to a procedure where your dentist trims off a small thickness of tooth enamel from selected teeth where (if in proper alignment) they would normally touch against each other.
 The overall goal is to narrow the teeth.

 There are several additional words and phrases used to refer to this process.
-They include teeth shaving, interdental reduction and, most precisely, interproximal enamel reduction.
+They include teeth shaving, interdental reduction, interproximal reduction (IPR) and, most precisely, interproximal enamel reduction.

-With this last term, the word enamel is used as an indication that the trimming is confined to just the enamel layer of a tooth (its outer covering).
+With this last term, the word enamel is included as an indication that the trimming is confined to just the enamel layer of a tooth (its outer covering).

 When is this procedure needed?